 Visual Studio Settings

-For more information about different settings in Visual Studio, see the following topics.
+For more information on the predefined settings available with Visual Studio, see the following topics.

 |Visual Basic Settings||Visual Basic Concepts|